 Over time, you’ll get a better understanding of how your body reacts to Delta 8 and be better able to decide how much you should be taking for your desired results.

-- As is true with any cannabis-based product, there is no “right” dosage or amount to take for optimal results.
+- As is true with any cannabis-based product, there is no “right” amount to take that works best for everyone.
 The effects of Delta 8 and other cannabinoids such as CBD are very individualized.
-And you can expect to get different effects depending on how much you take.
+In fact, you can expect to get different effects depending on how much you take and how you take it.
 You’ll need to do some experimentation to find your optimal dosage or “sweet spot” amount that produces the effects you desire without unwanted side effects.

-- The most important thing to remember from this article is to start low on dosage.
-This means starting with one puff if you’re vaping, a quarter or half of a gummy (you can cut them into pieces), or just a couple drops of tincture depending on its potency.
-By starting low and increasing slowly over time, you’ll be able to find the optimal amount that works best for you.
+- The most important thing to remember from this article is to start low.
+This means starting with one short pull if you’re vaping, a quarter or half of a gummy (you can cut them into pieces), or just a couple drops of tincture depending on its potency.
+By starting low and increasing slowly over time, you’ll be able to find how much works best for you.

 What are the Best Delta 8 Brands?